calebharris/fp_book_club_ts/docs_src/chapter_4.md

   // 2. `this` parameter
   map<B>(this: Option<A>, f: (a: A) => B): Option<B> { ... }

-  // 3. `extends` keyword introduces type bound
+  // 3. `extends` keyword introducing type bound
   // 4. `() => U` function type is a "thunk"
   getOrElse<T extends U, U>(this: Option<T>, onNone: () => U): U { ... }